jlangch/venice/doc/readme/multi-file-app.md

            -cp-file billing.venice
 ```

-Compared to a Venice application archive the apllication's main file must be
+Compared to a Venice application archive the application's main file must be
 known to launch the app (the '-cp-file' option in the example).